Before we left for Montenegro we’d been researching things to do and rafting in the Tara Canyon had come up several times.

 I looked around and could see one person with a waterproof camera, another with a phone in a sealed plastic case – and no-one else bringing anything with them at all.
 We concluded (wrongly as it happened) that we couldn’t bring our camera or phones with us, so reluctantly left them all in the car.

-This was extremely disappointing, as the idea of coming here to somewhere so awe inspiring, doing something so unusual and fun but not being able to photograph it, felt awful!
+This was extremely disappointing, as the idea of coming here to somewhere so awesome, doing something so unusual and fun but not being able to photograph it, felt awful!
 As a result, all the photos on this page were either shared by others at the camp or are stock photos of the Tara Canyon rafting as we were unable to take any of our own.

 In the end, as everyone started departing, we were left, the last ones standing in the field, as everyone else got into vans and jeeps and started disappearing off.
 Some frantic gesturing between us and a man who seemed to be in charge resulted in us climbing in to a 4×4 with another (Montenegrin) family and off we headed to the start of the rafting tour.